xvanov/invoiceme/README.md

 ---

-## Verifying Requirements Compliance
+## Quality Assurance and Verification

-InvoiceMe includes comprehensive compliance checking tools to verify that all assessment requirements are met.
+InvoiceMe includes comprehensive quality checking tools to verify that all system requirements and architecture patterns are properly implemented.

-### Quick Compliance Check
+### Quick Quality Check

-**Option 1: Dashboard View (Recommended for Demonstrations)**
+**Option 1: Dashboard View (Recommended for Overview)**

 ```bash
 ./compliance-dashboard.sh
 ```

-This displays a clean, organized dashboard showing all requirements at a glance with color-coded status indicators.
+This displays a clean, organized dashboard showing all system features and architecture patterns at a glance with color-coded status indicators.

-**Option 2: Detailed Compliance Checker**
+**Option 2: Detailed Quality Checker**

 ```bash
 ./check-compliance.sh
 ```

-This runs comprehensive verification with detailed output for each requirement, including test execution verification.
+This runs comprehensive verification with detailed output for each feature and architecture pattern, including test execution verification.

-### What the Compliance Scripts Verify
+### What the Quality Scripts Verify

-The compliance scripts verify:
+The quality scripts verify:

 1. **Project Goal & Architecture**
    - ✅ ERP-style invoicing system